-Risk Action Action Risk c Cate gories onstr s of V Officer Completion Date Status Update Ref.
-Political & Legl Resources Service & Well- being Reputation Integration Collaboration Involvement Prevention Long-Term ISO02 HS/A02 7 Work with partners to increase the range of projects and initiatives which support employment, healthy living, financial and digital inclusion and deliver the objectives within the Community Investment Strategy.
+Risk Action Action Risk c Cate gories onstr s of V Officer Completion Date Status Update Political & Legl Resources Service & Well- being Reputation Integration Collaboration Involvement Prevention Long-Term ISO02 HS/A02 7 Work with partners to increase the range of projects and initiatives which support employment, healthy living, financial and digital inclusion and deliver the objectives within the Community Investment Strategy.
 PT March 2019 The Community Investment Team have attended a variety of community events to increase engagement with tenants, including Safer Vale Event, Mayor's BBQ and our own FestiVale with over 1,700 tenants engaging.
 We also ran a rural roadshow event which enabled us to target 4 communities within the rural Vale to provide information about changes to the benefit system and how people can access support.
 Time Banking continues to support the role out of the community investment strategy and we see a steady increase in the number of tenants engaging in volunteering.
 During the last

 Risk Action Action Risl k Cate gories onstr s of V Officer Completion Date Status Update Ref.
-Political & Legi Resources Service & Well- being Reputation Integration Collaboration Involvement Prevention Long-Term up to the scheme with an additional 110 children and young people getting involved Through the hard work of volunteers so far this year they have generated 705 hours of community based volunteering.
-We continue to provide suppo and promote Employment and training activities and we have additional 110 children and young people getting involved.
-Through the hard work of volunteers so far this year they
+Political & Legi Resources Service & Well- being Reputation Integration Collaboration Involvement Prevention Long-Term quarter 181 tenants have signe up to the scheme with an additional 110 children and young people getting involved.
+Through the hard work of volunteers so far this year they have generated 705 hours of community based volunteering We continue to provide support and promote Employment and training activities and we have supported 19 tenants into employment so far this year.
+On average 11 of those we support into employment have maintained a job for over 6 months.
+During quarter 2, 39 tenants have also aimed a recognised qualification.
+We continue to run a number of digital inclusion schemes

-Risk Action Action Risk Cate gories Demonstration of 5 Ways of Working Officer Completion Date Status Update Ref.
+Risk Action Action Risk Cate gories onstr s of V Officer Completion Date Status Update Ref.
 Political & Legl Resources Service & Well- being Reputation Integration Collaboration Involvement Prevention Long-Term throughout the Vale in partnership with Newydd and Adult Learning, during quarter two 178 tenants have engaged in digital with an additional 160 older people getting on-line.
 IS003 HS/A05 3 Continue to provide information and support to residents affected by Welfare Reform/Universal Credit and raise awareness of staff and partners about the impact of the changes.
 MI March 2019 Green (On Track) All of the actions identified on the Universal Credit action plan have been completed.
 A comprehensive 'awareness raising' campaign has been carried out.
 All staff have had training and there has been close working with the DWP and other partner agencies to ensure the correct advice is given and people work together to assist new Universal Credit claimants.
 Internal processes have been updated and the ICT system configured to identify Universal Credit claimants and